nccgroup/pairing/README.md

-This repository contains the working Rust code that corresponds to an ongoing series of blog posts covering optimizations in pairing-based cryptography (using BLS12-381 as the reference curve).
+This repository contains the working Rust code that corresponds to an ongoing series of blog posts covering optimizations in pairing-based cryptography using BLS12-381 as the reference curve.

 > **Please note:** This code is for educational purposes, has not undergone
 > a security audit and is not suitable for production.
 Use at your own risk.